budivoogt/bv_markdown_blog/src/lib/posts/penny-wise.md

 For example, I recently lost my wireless earbuds.
 Replacing them with the latest version of the product I like was a decision that I made in minutes.

 But also recently, a neighbour parked his car against ours.
 It caused a scratch, but the annoying thing was that he left his car in that position.
 Perhaps as a provocation.
-I felt like I wanted to get an apology for the injustice, and any damages they would recover wouldn’t be meaningful.
+I felt like I wanted to get an apology for the injustice, but any damages they would recover wouldn’t be meaningful.
 It would require a social confrontation, which adds emotional weight to the transactional component of getting the scratch repaired.
 In this situation, I found it much harder to decide it wasn’t rational to pursue this.

 These decisions compound throughout a life.
 The benefit of making them rationally isn’t just the saving of time, but more importantly of attention and equanimity.